What are my rights?

 Step 4.
 Try a dispute resolution service

 Step 5.
-Contact your property manager, strata council, or landlord
+Contact your strata council or landlord

-- property manager or strata council, if you live in an apartment, condo, or townhome you own, or
+strata council, if you live in a condo or other strata that you own, or

 In your letter, describe your noise complaint.
 This is much like the letter to your neighbour (see the section above).
 Explain your concerns and give evidence of the noise.
-Describe how you’ve tried to resolve the matter with the neighbour and what outcome you’re seeking with help from your building manager, strata council, or landlord.
+Describe how you’ve tried to resolve the matter with the neighbour and what outcome you’re seeking with help from the strata council or landlord.

 If you live in a strata

-Your strata council is ultimately responsible for investigating and responding to your bylaw complaints.
-They have a legal duty to enforce the strata bylaws and to make fair and reasonable decisions.
+The strata council has a legal duty to enforce the strata bylaws and to make fair and reasonable decisions.
 If they fail to investigate a complaint and enforce the noise bylaws, they may have to pay you compensation.

-When you send your letter to the strata council or property management company, the law says they must:
+When you send a letter to the strata council, the law says they must:

 If the strata ultimately finds that the noise bylaw or rule has been broken, they could give your neighbour a warning or a fine (up to $200 per incident if the strata’s bylaws permit this maximum fine).
 Or, the strata could do what is reasonably necessary to fix the problem and then ask your neighbour to pay for the reasonable costs of doing so.